selsamman/cors-graphql-proxy/README.md

 # CORS proxy

 Simple AWS Lambda based proxy server for making CORS requests from browser to any HTTP server.
+The code was originally an open proxy but was modified to proxy to a specific destination.

 ### Run locally